Originally published on May 25, 2020; Updated and republished on March 13, 2022.

 Then, they end up eating a much lower carbohydrate diet and suffer from ongoing hunger, fatigue, and unintended weight loss.

 To work around this, we have to know which carbohydrate foods are gluten free.

-Carbohydrates are a nutrient and may be complex carbohydrates (starches) or simple carbohydrates (sugars).
+Carbohydrates are a nutrient and include both complex carbohydrates (starches) and simple carbohydrates (sugars).
 Complex Carbohydrates are found in Grains, Cereals, Beans/Legumes, and Starchy Vegetables.
 Simple Carbohydrates are found in fruit, milk, honey, and table sugar.

 Carbohydrates are also found in vegetables and nuts but in smaller quantities when consumed in customary amounts.
 This blog post won’t address these foods or the topic of fiber in detail.
 For more detailed information on these topics, please see this article on Carbohydrates.